U53RW4R3/SCPA/Notebook/07 - Tactics & Techniques & Procedures (TTPs) Phases/A - Information Gathering/02 - Active Fingerprinting/Enumeration via Network Protocols/DNS/01 - Gather Subdomains/Manual.md

 # Manual

-- Pipe it to IPv4 addresses
+Pipe it to IPv4 addresses.

 ```
 $ for domain in $(cat subdomains.txt); do host $domain | grep "has address" | cut -d ' ' -f 4 | sort -u > ip_targets.txt